 Students are advised that clinical days/clinical sites may be changed based on constraints which impact the nursing clinical assignments.
-Students are advised to keep the first week of the semester, as well as the week rotations occur free of other commitments.
+Students are encouraged to keep the first week of the semester free from other commitments and to minimize outside obligations during the semester.
 The nursing program reserves the right to adjust the clinical rotations at any time before or during the semester.
-It is recommended that a student not request clinical placement on a unit where they are employed.
+Students should not request clinical placement on a unit where they are currently employed.